The Australian Law Reform Commission (ALRC) must comply with standards set out in the Privacy Act 1988 (Cth) (the Privacy Act).

 - where personal information is collected, ensure it is collected by secure means or that users are otherwise warned that secure means are not available.

 The ALRC uses ‘cookies’ for maintaining contact with a user through a website session.
 A cookie is a small file supplied by our web server and stored by the web browser software on your computer when you access this site.
-An explanation of cookies can be found at the site of the Australian Privacy Commissioner.
+An explanation of cookies can be found at the site of the Office of the Australian Information Commissioner.
 Cookies allow us to recognise you as an individual as you move from one of our web pages to another.

-All cookies will be immediately lost when you end your internet session and shut down your computer.
+Depending on your internet settings, usually all cookies will be immediately deleted when you end your internet session and shut down your computer.
 Our copy of your information will be automatically deleted twenty minutes after you last used the system.
 This information is only used to help you use our website systems more efficiently, for example by maintaining a record of what text size you prefer to view pages in, not to track your movements through the internet, or to record private information about you.

 Collection of database information